cartertinney/iot-operations-sdks/doc/deploy.md

 # Deploy an edge application

-The following instruction outline how to create a container image for your application, push it to the cluster and deploy to Kubernetes.
+The following instruction outline how to create a container image for your application, push it to the a registry, and deploy to the cluster.

 ## Creating a container

 Some languages have built in container support, however all binaries can be deployed using a Dockerfile.
 A Dockerfile can be created to support building the project and the creating the deployable container for repeatable container creation by using [multi-stage builds](https://docs.docker.com/build/building/multi-stage/).

-[Alpine Docker](https://hub.docker.com/_/alpine) provides some of the smallest container sizes, so is often the recommended image to use for the runtime image.

 > [!NOTE]
 > The Dockerfile examples below are for reference only, and should be adapted for your particular situation.